An introduction to Nest Guard

 How to arm and disarm Nest Secure with Nest Guard?

-If you have a Nest Tag key fob, just hold it in front of Nest Guard for a couple of seconds to arm and disarm the alarm.
-Alternatively, key in your passcode through the keypad and the system will disarm.
+If you or the care-recipient has a Nest Tag key fob, just hold it in front of Nest Guard for a couple of seconds to arm and disarm the alarm.
+Alternatively, key in the passcode through the keypad and the system will disarm.

 Here are the options available with Nest Guard security level buttons: